apiad/sublime-browser-integration/README.md

 ## What is this?

-This plugin fires up browser (Chrome only, for now), and keeps a connection open with it, that allows you to send commands and control to the browser from within ST3.
+This plugin fires up a browser (Chrome and Firefox only, for now), and keeps a connection open with it, that allows you to send commands and control to the browser from within ST3.

 I made this plugin inspired by the work of _Bret Victor_ and his idea of multimedia connection.
 Basically, it means that developers should be as close as possible to their creations, and I wasn't happy with the current level of connectivity I can reach in my web development environment.

 As web developers, must of the time we work in two different environments: our text editor, and the browser.
 We have to constantly change form typing code to refreshing the browser, from test short scripts in the browser's development console to writing more complex scripts in the server, from inspecting DOM elements and changing CSS in the browser, to go back to the text editor and figure out where those new CSS rules fit in.

 This plugin is my attempt to bring both tools a little closer, and create a connection between browser and text editor that really lets you feel you are working with a single connected tool, not two disconnected different pieces of technology.

+**Note:** The plugin is being actively developed with *Chromium*.
+Support for other browser(s) is experimental.
+Use at your own risk.

 ## Installation